-Evan Kinori — no one’s making clothes like him.
+Evan Kinori — he makes beautiful clothes and keeps his d*mn mission tight!
 Since launching his namesake line 7 years ago he’s returned to the same core set of simple, sturdy pieces, season in, season out, switching between different fabrics & materials, making incremental tweaks at most, and very occasionally releasing new designs.
 His unisex “Big Shirt” and “Elastic Pant” are two of our favorite pieces out — jawn-architectural marvels, ample but not shapeless, a perfect balance between understatement and boldness.
 (I have the shirt in an airy ecru linen gauze that wavers in the breeze like beautiful cheesecloth, baby!!)

 Despite becoming “mad popping in the game” and reliably selling through his limited-run pieces, Evan sticks to a program of deliberate smallness & slowness 🐌.
 He avoids big stores; designs and (with one other person) cuts every pattern himself at his San Francisco studio; refuses outside investors; editions every piece he sells; sources fabrics from specialty textile mills in Italy, Japan and Germany; and contracts with factories that pay living wages, mostly in the Bay and Los Angeles, to make his clothes by hand.

 In that way, he’s part of a decades-spanning lineage of cool Bay Area artists, designers and craftspeople who lovingly make real things — a lineage that can get overlooked in San Francisco’s hyper-swagless, tech-money-torched, virtualized present.